-The State has not included any items in the cost allocation which were in the original design and owed to the State at no additional cost.
-DDI items excluded from the cost allocation analysis are release plan BRRs representing delayed functionality which the integration vendor and the State agree should have been delivered prior to Phase 2 go live.
+Cost allocation for CY19 included "baseline" BRRs which were excluded from cost allocation.
+Going forward, the baseline designation is no longer in use.
+Baseline DDI items in CY19 were excluded from the cost allocation, representing delayed functionality which the integration vendor and the State agreed should have been delivered prior to Phase 2 go live.
 The IS vendor and the State have agreed that the State has previously been charged for those items and thus the vendor must provide solutions at no additional cost to the State.